 Five different problems are common with varying generations of the Toyota Sienna.
 We created the table below to give you an overview of what model years have the most problems.
 As you can see immediately, the most recent models don’t have that many reported structural issues.
 That’s because many new cars still have their warranty, or the car hasn’t driven enough mileage to have serious problems.

 Below the table, we’ll discuss the most common problems and how severe these problems are.
 After that, we’ll look at the number of recalls for each generation.
 We do this because newer generations do indeed have recalls which give us a more precise overview of the build quality of the more recent generations.

-As you can see in the table above, there are sure generations which perform better in terms of the number of problems that have been reported.
-The 2013, 2014, and 2016 model years seem to have the most minor issues, whereas the 2007 – 2011 model years have quite a few.
+As you can see in the table above, there are sure generations that perform better in terms of the number of problems that have been reported.
+Every year of the Sienna can last deep into the 200k mile range but the 2013, 2014, and 2016 model years seem to have the most minor issues, whereas the 2007 – 2011 model years have quite a few.

 Deactivation Of Stability Control

 The most recent generation of the Sienna has only been around since 2021.
 However, there´s one recall we do want to share with you.
 This is related to the Skid Control ECU software, which may not turn on the Vehicle Stability Control (VSC) system when the vehicle is restarted after the driver has disabled the VSC system.
 The recall involved updating the software, so the problem wasn´t severe in the end.